 Ground ivy and wild violets in the lawn can be the cause of a major headache.
 It might seem as though every year you have more and more of these persistent weeds and no matter what you try, you can’t seem to get rid of them.

 You’re not just imagining it.
 The truth is, the aggressive nature of both ground ivy and violets makes these weeds two of the toughest to get rid of.
 Your fight against them can almost feel futile as they seem to fight back harder.
-When it comes to getting rid of ground ivy and violets, you’ll want to take the mentality of “losing the battle but winning the war” to heart.
+When it comes to getting rid of wild violets and ground ivy, you’ll want to take the mentality of “losing the battle but winning the war” to heart.
 It’s going to be a long road, but the right treatment approach by a professional can get you there.

 A Closer Look at Violets in the Lawn

 These low-growing broadleaf weeds are highly shade-tolerant but will also grow in sunny areas.
-The flowers on violet can be white, blue, purple, or yellow.
+The flowers on wild violet can be white, blue, purple, or yellow.
 They may look small and delicate, but wild violet is quite aggressive and can produce thick mats of leaves that end up depriving the rest of your lawn of nutrients.
-Unfortunately, violets are difficult to control because of their extensive root systems, their waxy leaf covering, and their fast-growing (and fast-spreading) tendencies.
+Unfortunately, violet weeds are difficult to get rid of because of their extensive root systems, their waxy leaf covering, and their fast-growing (and fast-spreading) tendencies.

 In addition to spot treating the violets repeatedly from spring through fall, you’ll also want to focus on a lawn care program that encourages a healthy and thick lawn.
 Because violets thrive in sparse lawns, the thicker your lawn is, the more likely it will choke out these pesky weeds.